-In this hands-on program in the transportation pathway, students will learn to make quick and accurate diagnosis and will then utilize the state of the art tools and equipment for repair and/or service.
+Grades 11-12 In this hands-on program in the transportation pathway, students will learn to make quick and accurate diagnosis and will then utilize the state of the art tools and equipment for repair and/or service.
 Our lab is set up to reflect the proper safety and service procedures found in contemporary auto service centers.
 Instruction is provided by an ASE certified instructor, the curriculum is approved by Automotive Service Excellence (ASE).
 Service and/or repair of the following automotive systems will be carried out by the student: Engine Repair, Suspension and Steering, Brakes, Electrical and Electronic Systems, Heating and Air Conditioning, and Engine Performance.
-The Automotive Technology Program is designed to provide students with the fundamental skills necessary to become an entry-level automotive service technician or to advance onto college training.
+The Automotive Technology Program is designed to provide students with the fundamental skills necessary to become an entry-level automotive service technician or to advance onto post-secondary training.
+All students are required to participate in the technical student organization, SkillsUSA, by providing a \$20.00 membership fee.